Official language: Political alternatives

 The selection of an official language (or the lack thereof) is often contentious.
 An alternative to having a single official language is "official multilingualism", where a government recognizes multiple official languages.
 Under this system, all government services are available in all official languages.
 Each citizen may choose their preferred language when conducting business.
 Most countries are multilingual and many are officially multilingual.
-Taiwan, Canada, the Philippines, Belgium, Switzerland, and the European Union are examples of official multilingualism.
+India, Taiwan, Canada, the Philippines, Belgium, Switzerland, and the European Union are examples of official multilingualism.
 This has been described as controversial and, in some other areas where it has been proposed, the idea has been rejected.
 It has also been described as necessary for the recognition of different groups or as an advantage for the country in presenting itself to outsiders.

 Official languages by country and territory

 Afghanistan

-Following Chapter 1, Article 16 of the Constitution of Afghanistan, the Afghan government gives equal status to Pashto and Dari as official languages.
+According to the Taliban, the Afghan government gives equal status to Pashto and Dari as official languages.

-Australia
+Azerbaijan

-English is the de facto national language of Australia, while Australia has no official language, English is the first language of the majority of the population, and has been entrenched as the de facto national language since European settlement, being the only language spoken in the home for 72% of Australians.
+Article 21 of Azerbaijani Constitution designates the official language of the Republic of Azerbaijan as Azerbaijani Language.

 Bangladesh

-After the independence of Bangladesh in 1971, the then Head of the State Sheikh Mujibur Rahman adopted the policy of 'one state one language'.
+After the independence of Bangladesh in 1971, Sheikh Mujibur Rahman, the first President of Bangladesh adopted the policy of 'one state one language'.
 The de facto national language, Bengali, is the sole official language of Bangladesh according to the third article of the Constitution of Bangladesh.
 The government of Bangladesh introduced the Bengali Language Implementation Act, 1987 to ensure the mandatory use of Bengali in all government affairs.